crafter2d/crafter2d/readme.txt

 in the bin directory.
 It might contain an error which you can solve, like unsupported hardware.

-In case you find a software bug in the engine, please report them on in the bug tracker application of the sourceforge website (http://sourceforge.com/projects/jenginesse).
+In case you find a software bug in the engine, please report them on in the mantis bug tracker application of the sourceforge website.
 Please fill in as many fields as possible and a clear description of what is wrong.
-A reproduction scenario would also be very helpfull.
+A reproduction scenario would be appreciated.

 For questions or functionality requests you can move to the forums.